leil-io/saunafs/README.md

 ## About

-[SaunaFS](https://saunafs.com) is a free-and open source, distributed POSIX file system inspired by [Google File System](https://en.wikipedia.org/wiki/Google_File_System).
+[SaunaFS](https://saunafs.com) is a free and open source, distributed POSIX file system inspired by [Google File System](https://en.wikipedia.org/wiki/Google_File_System).
 Designed to run on commodity hardware, SaunaFS is a high-performance, scalable, and reliable file